Warrants: procurement and use (accessible version)

 Under section 28K(4), as amended, before the search begins, the officer must also identify themselves, and state the purpose of, and grounds, for the search.

-As amended by the Immigration Act 2016, you are not required to show your warrant card to identify yourself when executing a warrant as long as you are in full Immigration Enforcement uniform.
-Your warrant number must be clearly visible.
-But if your Grade 7 (Assistant Director) has authorised you to execute the warrant out of uniform in plain clothes, you are still required to show your warrant card.
+As amended by the Immigration Act 2016, you are not required to show your warrant card to identify yourself when executing a warrant as long as you are in full Immigration Enforcement uniform including that your epaulettes with your warrant number must be clearly visible.
+If you are not in full uniform you are required to show your warrant card.

 Under code B of the PACE codes of practice the officer must also, before the search begins, identify and introduce any persons accompanying them on the search and briefly describe their roles in the process.